-- 2A Celebrate the history of Sandridge Bridge with a new public space on its western edge, incorporating seating, meeting areas, and interpretation features - 2B Celebrate the history of the Banana Alley vaults. - 2C Make evident the ecological and cultural value of the Falls, by supporting public connection with the location, alongside interpretation and experiences.

-- 2D Transform the existing Queens Wharf at Enterprize Park into a large-scale cultural node that fosters Aboriginal cultural practices and ceremonies and serves as a riverside gathering and meeting place for the people of Melbourne. - 2E Express the Aboriginal and maritime history of the site, including its connection to Customs House (now Immigration Museum). - Promote ecological awareness through education, interpretation and amenities such as outdoor classrooms, with a focus on children and young people. - 2G Redevelop the space under the historic viaducts for cultural uses and public programs.
+- 2A Explore opportunities to celebrate the history of Sandridge Bridge with a new public space on its western edge, incorporating seating, meeting areas and interpretation features (outside the Greenline Project scope). - 2B Celebrate the history of the Banana Alley vaults. - Make evident the ecological and cultural value of the Falls, by supporting public connection with the location, alongside interpretation and experiences. - Transform the existing Queens Wharf at Enterprize Park into a large-scale cultural node that fosters Aboriginal cultural practices and ceremonies and serves as a riverside gathering and meeting place for the people of Melbourne. - 2E Express the Aboriginal and maritime history of the site, including its connection to Customs House (now Immigration Museum). - 2F Promote ecological awareness through education, interpretation and amenities such as outdoor classrooms, with a focus on children and young people. - 2G Explore opportunities to improve and activate the spaces under the historic viaducts for cultural uses and public programs.

-- Coordinate with the City of Melbourne public art program, and management of existing public artworks - work with Traditional Owners to ensure cultural values, narratives and resources for cultural practice are embedded into the project outcomes - understand the layers of Country and where they can be revealed and nurtured through markers of Country.
-Including materiality, language, stories of place, seasons and natural systems.
+- Coordinate with City of Melbourne's public art program, and management of existing public artworks - work with Traditional Owners to ensure cultural values, narratives and resources for cultural practice are embedded into the project outcomes - understand the layers of Country and where they can be revealed and nurtured through markers of Country, including materiality, language, stories of place, seasons and natural systems.

 - Support and manage existing skateboard use and other activities at Les Erdi Plaza.
-Foster improved connections to the redeveloped western side of Sandridge Bridge.
-Work with VicTrack to reduce noise from the railway viaduct. - 3B Upgrade the Banana Alley riverfront by creating a generous tree-lined walkway with better connections to the river's edge.
+Create improved connections to Sandridge Bridge.
+Work with VicTrack to reduce noise from the railway viaduct. - JB Upgrade the Banana Alley riverfront by creating a generous tree-lined walkway with better connections to the river's edge.
 Improve public amenity while also removing existing carparking.
-Work with the management of the Banana Alley vaults and existing and future tenants to enable this. - 3C Work with boat operators and Parks Victoria to improve connections with the river. - Create a new linear open space along Sandridge Bridge with places for sitting, gathering and activation set amongst a series of biodiverse indigenous gardens.

-- 3E Coordinate with stakeholders to investigate removing the traffic S-bend at Customs Square to create a significant public open space and meeting place at the river.
-Review the functionality of the service road as part of the traffic proposal. - 3F Provide a water access point for small watercraft near Customs Square and Enterprize Park. - Retain a large lawn for informal recreation and cultural events. - 3H Include infrastructure recreation activities such as social places, bouldering, basketball, bike hire and other activities. - Investigate the opportunity to activate and architecturally improve the Melbourne Aquarium frontages facing the river and Enterprize Park by widening the promenade along its edge and investigating the connection to the existing internal café.
+Work with the management of the Banana Alley vaults and existing and future tenants to enable this. - 3C Work with boat operators and Parks Victoria to improve connections with the river. - 3D Explore creating a new linear open space along Sandridge Bridge with places for sitting, gathering and activation set amongst a series of biodiverse indigenous gardens (outside the Greenline Project scope). - Coordinate with stakeholders to investigate removing the traffic S-bend at Customs Square to create a significant public open space and meeting place at the river.
+Review the functionality of the service road as part of the traffic proposal. - 3F Provide a water access point for small watercraft near Customs Square and Enterprize Park. - 3G Retain a large lawn for informal recreation and cultural events. - 3H Explore inclusion of infrastructure for recreation activities beneath concrete rail viaduct (ie. bouldering, basketball, bike hire and other activities). - Investigate the opportunity to activate and architecturally improve the Melbourne Aquarium frontages facing the river and Enterprize Park by widening the promenade along its edge and investigating the connection to the existing internal café.

-provide internet access and include future-proofing digital infrastructure, such as smart nodes.
+access and include future-proofing digital infrastructure, such as smart nodes.